Thomas Adamandopoulos: Biography and career

 Adamandopoulos was scheduled to fight Alexander Arutyunyan at Supremacy II: Triumph in Stockholm, Sweden on February 23, 2013.

 He attempted to make the first defence of his Krush title against Hideaki Yamazaki at Krush.27 in Tokyo, Japan on March 20, 2013 but was dropped with a spinning back fist in round two and lost by unanimous decision.

 Adamandopoulos was knocked out by Modibo Diarra at La Nuit De Gladiateur in Marseille on June 28, 2013.

 He beat Xavier Bastard on points in La 20ème Nuit des Champions -62 kg/136 lb tournament reserve match in Marseille, France on November 23, 2013.

-Also, he is very known in France due to his participation to "Les Anges" on NRJ12.
+Also, he is very known in France due to his participation to Les Anges on NRJ12.
+He also played in one episode of the French series Plus belle la vie in 2007 (France 3).